Born2Code-2017/CMYG/README.md

 You found a bug?
 Have you noticed something that can be improved?

-Please open an [*issue*](https://github.com/Born2Code-2017/CMYG/issues) with the template that you can found into the `Documentation` folder.
+Please open an [*issue*](https://github.com/Born2Code-2017/CMYG/issues) with the template that you can find into the `Documentation` folder.